How Do Americans Feel About The Courts? Let Hollywood Be The Judge

 The farce What's Up Doc?
 (1972) featured a judge who'd adopted the rhythms of vaudeville, a precursor of sorts for Fred Gwynne's small-town, accent-perplexed judge, who interrupts youth-defending attorney Joe Pesci in My Cousin Vinny (1992) to ask "what's a yute."

 And they're both descendants of a comic tradition that goes back at least as far as the Marx Brothers ...
-Groucho having picked up a gavel in Duck Soup (1933), remember, to suggest that Chico be sentenced either to "12 years at Leavenworth, or 11 years at Twelveworth."
+Groucho having picked up a gavel in Duck Soup (1933), remember, to suggest that Chico be sentenced either to "10 years in Leavenworth or 11 years in Twelveworth."

 Being held generally in high esteem, judges — like anyone on a pedestal — become targets to be knocked down, which is another way of saying Hollywood's depiction of judges has been just as complicated as the public's perception of judges.